Hartsfield–Jackson Atlanta International Airport: Ground transportation

 Hartsfield–Jackson's domestic terminal has its own train station on the city's rapid transit system, MARTA, served by the Red and Gold lines.
 The above-ground station is inside the main building, between the north and south domestic terminals on the west end.
 The Airport station is currently the southernmost station in the MARTA system, though expansions via metro or commuter rail further south into Clayton County have been discussed.

 The airport is also served by the MARTA bus system, with Route 191 serving the airport's international terminal from Lakewood/Fort McPherson station on the MARTA rail network and bus stations to the south in Clayton County including a stop serving the airport's cargo ramp and the Harold R. Banke Justice Center bus terminal in Jonesboro.

-Several local shared-ride shuttle services are readily available at Atlanta Airport, offering diverse options for travelers seeking convenient transportation.

 The Hartsfield–Jackson Rental Car Center, which opened December 8, 2009, houses all 10 airport rental agencies with capacity for additional companies.
 The complex features 9,900 parking spaces split between two four-story parking decks that together cover 2.8 e6sqft, a 137000 sqft customer service center, and a maintenance center featuring 140 gas pumps and 30 wash bays equipped with a water recovery system.
 An automated people mover, the ATL SkyTrain, runs between the rental car center, the Domestic Terminal, and the Gateway Center of the Georgia International Convention Center, while a four-lane roadway that spans Interstate 85 connects the rental car center with the existing airport road network.